 Answer:

-The answer is the option (d)Question:4
+The answer is the option (D)Question:5.4

 Consider the two idealized systems: (i) a parallel plate capacitor with large plates and small separation and (ii) a long solenoid of length L >> R, the radius of the cross-section.
+In (i) E is ideally treated as a constant between plates and zero outside.
+In (ii) the magnetic field is constant inside the solenoid and zero outside.
+These idealized assumptions, however, contradict fundamental laws as below:

 A. case (i) contradicts Gauss’s Law for electrostatic fields.